Electroconvulsive therapy

 • Antiepileptic drugs may reduce ECT efficacy and require dosage adjustments

-Regarding treatment sequence, ECT is usually performed first for rapid control of acute symptoms, followed by medication maintenance therapy.
+Regarding treatment sequence, ECT is usually performed first for rapid control of acute symptoms, followed by maintenance medication therapy.

 Effectiveness and Evidence

 International studies show that ECT achieves remission rates of 70-85% in patients with severe depression, far higher than single medication therapy.
-Long-term follow-up indicates that combining ECT with medication can prolong remission.
+Long-term follow-up indicates that combining ECT with medication maintenance can prolong remission.
 For patients resistant to medication, ECT remains the only option for rapid improvement of suicidal behavior.

 Alternatives